Universal Backdoor Attacks: Discussion and Related Work

 \section{Discussion and Related Work}

-\textbf{Attacking web-scale datasets.} Methods like domain hijacking and snapshot poisoning are realistic ways an attack could poison a web-scale dataset~\cite{carlini2023poisoning}.
+\textbf{Attacking web-scale datasets.}~\citet{carlini2023poisoning} demonstrate two realistic ways an attacker could poison a web-scale dataset: domain hijacking and snapshot poisoning.
 They show that more than 0.15\% of the samples in these online datasets could be poisoned by an attacker.
-However, existing many-to-one poison label attacks cannot exploit these vulnerabilities, as they require compromising many samples \emph{in a single class}~\cite{badnets, latent-seperation, blend-backdoor}.
-As web-scale datasets contain thousands of classes~\cite{imagenet, openimages}, it is improbable that any one class would have enough compromised samples for a many-to-one poison label attack.
-By leveraging inter-class poison transferability, our backdoor can utilize compromised samples outside a class the attacker is attempting to misclassify into.

-\textbf{Scaling to larger datasets.} The largest dataset we evaluate is our ImageNet-6K dataset, which consists of $6\,000$ classes and $7\,804\,447$ samples.
-We created a Universal Backdoor in a model trained on this dataset while poisoning only 0.15\% As our backdoor effectively scales to datasets containing more classes and samples, we expect a smaller proportion of poison samples to be required to backdoor models trained on larger datasets, like LAION-5B~\cite{dataset-laion5b}.
-Due to computational limitations, we cannot evaluate how our Universal Backdoor scales to these datasets.
+However, existing many-to-one poison label attacks cannot exploit these vulnerabilities, as they require compromising many samples \emph{in a single class}~\citep{badnets, latent-seperation, blend-backdoor}.
+As web-scale datasets contain thousands of classes~\citep{imagenet, openimages}, it is improbable that any one class would have enough compromised samples for a many-to-one poison label attack.
+By leveraging inter-class poison transferability, our backdoor can utilize compromised samples outside a class the attacker is attempting to misclassify into. \textbf{Scaling to larger datasets.} The largest dataset we evaluate is our ImageNet-6K dataset, which consists of $6\,000$ classes and $7\,804\,447$ samples.
+We created a Universal Backdoor in a model trained on this dataset while poisoning only 0.15\%.
+As our backdoor effectively scales to datasets containing more classes and samples, we expect a smaller proportion of poison samples to be required to backdoor models trained on larger datasets, like LAION-5B~\citep{dataset-laion5b}.

-\textbf{Alternative methodology for targeting multiple classes at inference time.} Although we are the first to study how to target every class in the data poisoning setting, other types of attacks, like \emph{adversarial examples}, can be used to target specific classes at inference time~\cite{adv-survey, adv_examples}.
+\textbf{Alternative methodology for targeting multiple classes at inference time.} Although we are the first to study how to target every class in the data poisoning setting, other types of attacks, like \emph{adversarial examples}, can be used to target specific classes at inference time~\citep{adv-survey, adv_examples}.
 Through direct optimization on an input, the attacker finds an adversarial perturbation that acts as a trigger; adding it to the input causes a misclassification.
-Defenses against adversarial examples seek to make models robust against adversarial perturbations~\cite{randomized-smoothing, adv_defense}.
+Defenses against adversarial examples seek to make models robust against adversarial perturbations~\citep{randomized-smoothing, adv_defense}.
 However, as data poisoning backdoors utilize triggers that are not adversarial perturbations, these defenses are ineffective at mitigating data poisoning backdoors.